Overview

 Research Areas (IRP Lab Groups)

-The Lupus Clinical Trials Unit (LCTU) of the Lupus Clinical Research Program develops and implements clinical research protocols and conducts high impact, innovative clinical research based largely on the discoveries resulting from NIAMS IRP translational research.
+We develop and implement clinical research protocols and conduct high impact, innovative clinical research based largely on the discoveries resulting from NIAMS translational research.

 Current Projects